Tax

 • Income Tax on dividends and interest

-[Page last reviewed 11th April 2024]
+[Page last reviewed April 2025]

 Capital Gains Tax

 • No. One of the biggest advantages of an Individual Savings Account (ISA) is that anything within it is permitted to grow free of capital gains tax and any dividends are also free of income tax.
 If you have a Cash ISA, the interest you earn within it is tax free.
 If you have a Stocks & Shares ISA, the profits you might make on shares or funds you buy and sell within it are tax free.
 Dividends paid within an ISA are also tax-free.
-Buying and selling investments within an ISA are therefore extremely tax-efficient.
+Buying and selling investments within an ISA are therefore extremely tax efficient.

 You may be able to offset gains with losses, either by securing additional investment sales during the tax year or by carrying forward losses from previous tax years.
 You should check the position with your accountant and be sure to register any historical losses with HMRC so these can be utilised in future tax years to offset any gains.